Sharon L. Kennedy

 December 7, 2012 - present

-On November 4, 2014, Justice Sharon L. Kennedy was re-elected to a full term on the Supreme Court of Ohio in a decisive victory winning all 88 counties and garnering 73 percent of the vote.
+In November 2020, Justice Sharon L. Kennedy was re-elected for the second time to a full term on the Supreme Court.
 Justice Kennedy first joined the court in 2012, having been elected to fill an unexpired term.
+She was elected to her first full term in November 2014.

 Prior to her term on the Ohio Supreme Court, Justice Kennedy served at the Butler County Court of Common Pleas, Domestic Relations Division beginning in 1999.
 From 2005 until December of 2012, Justice Kennedy served as the administrative judge of that division.
 During her time as administrative judge, she improved the case management system to ensure the timely resolution of cases for families and children.
 Working with state legislators she championed a "common sense" family law initiative to reduce multiple-forum litigation for Butler County families.